N2 (South Africa): N2 Wild Coast Toll Route (N2WCTR)

-There are plans to realign the N2 national route from Port Shepstone to Mthatha, on a shorter stretch of road, and designate the entire stretch from Port Edward through Mthatha to East London as a toll road.
+There are plans to realign the N2 national route from Port Shepstone to Mthatha, on a shorter stretch of road, and designate the section of the realigned route from Port Edward to Mthatha as a toll road.
 The project was started in September 2016.
 It was initially scheduled for completion in 2024 and this new N2 route will take over the entire section of the current R61 route from Port Shepstone to Mthatha, with realignment between Port Edward and Lusikisiki (providing a shorter stretch of road between the two towns).

-This new route, known as the Wild Coast Toll Route (N2WCTR), will extend from East London (Gonubie Interchange) to Port Shepstone (Oribi Toll Plaza) and extend further north-east through Park Rynie to the Isipingo Interchange, south of Durban.
+This new routing of the N2 between Port Shepstone and Mthatha (through Port Edward and Lusikisiki) together with the existing N2 from Mthatha to the Gonubie Interchange in East London will be known as the Wild Coast Toll Route (N2WCTR), with the tolled section being from Port Edward to Mthatha.
 There will be two new "greenfields" sections, one between Ndwalane (near Port St. Johns) and Lusikisiki, and the other between Lusikisiki and Port Edward.
 The latter greenfields section will provide a shorter and more direct route between Port Edward and Lusikisiki (via the Mtentu Bridge and Msikaba Bridge) while the current R61 passes through Flagstaff and Bizana on the route between the two towns.

 The greenfields sections will include two new toll plazas, namely the Mthentu Toll Plaza between Lusikisiki and Port Edward, and the Ndwalane Toll Plaza just outside of Port St. Johns.
 There were also initially plans to place two toll plazas on the stretch from East London to Mthatha: the Ngobozi Toll Plaza just north of the Great Kei Bridge and the Candu Toll Plaza just north-east of Idutywa.
-Plans to toll this section between East London and Mthatha have been cancelled.
+Plans to toll this section between East London and Mthatha were cancelled.